RickardHultgren/gnomyframework/Gnomy_Framework.md

 #### 1.2 Others (CROWS) -- Who Else Is Part of This Emotional Story?

-We are shaped by relationships---past, present, and imagined.
+We are shaped by relationshipspast, present, and imagined.
 A crow will fly to other gnomes, inviting them to transfer their insights to your understanding.
 Ask **CROWS** to place your experience in a broader social context: